goauthentik/authentik/docs/expressions/index.md

 # Expressions

-Expressions allow you to write custom Logic using Python code.
+Expressions allow you to write custom logic using Python code.

 Expressions are used in different places throughout passbook, and can do different things.